 is the spectral decomposition of the initial state before parametric encoding.
 By Eq.~(\ref{state before encoding}), Eq.~(\ref{QFI after encoding}) reduces to~\cite{braunstein1994statistical,braunstein1996generalized,zhang2013quantum,liu2014quantum}

 with the effective phase generator $\mathcal{H}\equiv iU_\theta^\dagger(\partial_\theta U_\theta)$.
-Note even if the parametrization process $U_\theta$ is non-unitary~\cite{brody2012mixed}, Eq.~(\ref{QFI}) still holds if the initial state is a pure state or its spectral decomposition satisfies the condition
+Note that even if the parametrization process $U_\theta$ is nonunitary~\cite{brody2012mixed}, Eq.~(\ref{QFI}) still holds if the initial state is a pure state or its spectral decomposition satisfies the condition

 for all $i\neq j$.